Link to our HOME page

 The grand vision of Tardun was often somewhat tarnished by fights for control of the land and of Tardun itself.

-Tardun dates back to 1926 when the project was first initiated.
+Tardun school dates back to 1926 when the project was first initiated.
 20,000 acres of crown land was granted for the formation of an agricultural college but disagreements between the Perth and Geraldton Catholic communities meant that 3,000 acres was allocated for use by the Geraldton community and 17,000 acres was for use by Tardun and the controlling body in Perth.

 Fights of over who controlled the land were not the only problems to assail Tardun in its early years.
 A farm Manager by the name of Charles J. Murphy was appointed and it wasn't long before it was discovered that Murphy was selling off fertiliser and seed to line his own pockets.
 When he was finally dismissed he even tried to take much of the farm's machinery with him but he was caught and stopped just in time.
 Murphy was to plague Tardun for some time after his sacking.